Integralist/integralist.co.uk/README.md

 Some are general pages (e.g. "resume") and so they won't have a date prefixed to the filename.
-In these cases we render the page as HTML but we don't include the page dynamically in the list of articles.
+In these cases we render the page as HTML but we don't include the page dynamically in the list of articles (i.e. you have to manually link them).

 ## Writing Markdown